ibm-cloud-docs/openshift/openshift_cluster_plan_network.md

 <img src="images/icon-vpc.png" alt="VPC infrastructure provider icon" width="15" style="width:15px; border-style: none"/> A communication channel must be set up so that worker nodes and authorized cluster users can establish a connection to the Kubernetes master.
 You can allow communication to the Kubernetes master by enabling the public and private service endpoints or the private service endpoint only.
 Note that using private service endpoint only incurs no billed or metered bandwidth charges.
 {: shortdesc}

-To secure communication over public and private service endpoints, Red Hat OpenShift on IBM Cloud automatically sets up an OpenVPN connection between the Kubernetes master and the worker node when the cluster is created.
+To secure communication over public and private service endpoints, {{site.data.keyword.openshiftlong_notm}} automatically sets up an OpenVPN connection between the Kubernetes master and the worker node when the cluster is created.
 Workers securely talk to the master through TLS certificates, and the master talks to workers through the OpenVPN connection.
 Note that you must enable your account to use service endpoints.
 To enable service endpoints, run `ibmcloud account update --service-endpoint-enable true`.

-In VPC clusters in Red Hat OpenShift on IBM Cloud, you cannot disable the private service endpoint or set up a cluster with the public service endpoint only.
+In VPC clusters in {{site.data.keyword.openshiftlong_notm}}, you cannot disable the private service endpoint or set up a cluster with the public service endpoint only.
 {: note}

 **Public and private service endpoints**</br>